GabrielGrimberg/Advanced-Algorithms/README.md

   telecommunications company laying out a cable into a new neighborhood.
 - Standard Algorithms: Prim's Algorithm and Kruskal Algorithm (Both of them are greedy algorithms).

+### Prim's Algorithm
+The way Prim's Algorithm works is:
+- The algorithm continuously increases the size of a tree, one edge at a time, starting with a tree consisting of a single vertex, until it spans all vertices.

+##### Information
+- Prim's algorithm is a greedy algorithm that finds a minimum spanning tree for a connected weighted undirected graph.
+- This means it finds a subset of the edges that forms a tree that includes every vertex, where the total weight of all the edges in the tree is minimized.
+- Time Complexity for: Binary heap and adjacency lists for sparse graph = O(V^2).
+- Time Complexity for: Adjacency matrix for dense or sparse graph = O(V^2 logV).
+- Time Complexity for: Fibonacci heap and adjacency list = O( E + V log V ).

+Furthermore, adjacency lists use only the required memory for sparse graphs and are more efficient space wise for sparse graphs.
+Matrix representation is very inefficient both memory wise and in performance for sparse graphs.

+Better to use an adjacency matrix for a dense graph, in which case which gives complexity O(V^2) and adjacency lists for sparse graphs O(V log2 V).

 ### Kruskal Algorithm
 The way Kruskal Algorithm works is:
 - We sort the edges according to their edge weights.